 The best lead generation methods vary significantly industry-to-industry, and product-to-product.

-Fortunately there are a number of common lead generation strategies that have proven effective for Software-as-a-Service (SaaS) companies time-and-time again.
+Fortunately there are a number of common lead generation tactics that have proven effective parts of saas marketing strategies time-and-time again.

 1) Create premium content